* U.S. Q1 GDP records smaller-than-expected decline

 U.S. gross domestic product increased at a 2.3 percent annualized pace in the first quarter, slower than the prior quarter but stronger than the expected 2-percent growth.

-Accompanying the growth in the first quarter, which tends to be sluggish because of a seasonal quirk, was data that showed wages increasing at their quickest pace in 11 years.
+Accompanying the GDP numbers for the first quarter, which tends to be sluggish because of a seasonal quirk, was data that showed wages increasing at their quickest pace in 11 years.

-The signs of inflation come as bellwether companies have recently cautioned that higher costs could erode margins, warnings that investors clung on to, rather than reports that showed first-quarter corporate profit growth was the strongest in seven years.
+The signs of inflation come as bellwether companies have recently cautioned that higher costs could erode margins, warnings that investors have focused on rather than reports that showed first-quarter corporate profit growth was the strongest in seven years.

-Amazon.com surged 7.9 percent to a record high after surprisingly strong quarterly results.
-It also pulled back to a 5.1 percent gain, which was still the biggest boost to the S&P 500 and the Nasdaq.
+Amazon.com surged 7.9 percent to a record high after surprisingly strong quarterly results, before pulling back to post a 4.5 percent gain, which was still the biggest boost to the S&P 500 and the Nasdaq.

 “One thing you are seeing this earnings season is that profits have been good and investors feel like the environment is as good as it gets, there is not that much upside or catalysts going forward, so they are taking profits,” said Michael O’Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

-Sprint surged 8.8 percent after Reuters reported that its merger talks with fellow wireless carrier T-Mobile had made progress, with a deal possible as early as next week.
-T-Mobile was up 1.7 percent.
+Sprint surged 8 percent after Reuters reported that the wireless carrier and peer T-Mobile were finalizing terms as they seek to sign a merger deal in the next three days.
+T-Mobile was up 0.3 percent.

-Advancing issues outnumbered decliners for a 1.09-to-1 ratio on the NYSE and for a 1.19-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.41-to-1 ratio on the NYSE and for a 1.01-to-1 ratio on the Nasdaq.